Farance History, Family Crest & Coats of Arms

 Early Origins of the Farance family

 The surname Farance was first found in the eastern counties of Norfolk, Cambridge and Oxfordshire and it is from this latter shire that we found the first record of the name: Henry Ferant who was listed in the Hundredorum Rolls of 1273.
 Walter Ferrant was listed in the same census but was found in Cambridgeshire.
 Finally, the same source lists Benedict Feraunt in Norfolk.

 Early History of the Farance family

 This web page shows only a small excerpt of our Farance research.
-Another 117 words (8 lines of text) covering the years 1530, 1580, 1575 and 1671 are included under the topic Early Farance History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1530, 1580, 1575, 1671 and are included under the topic Early Farance History in all our PDF Extended History products and printed products wherever possible.

 Farance Spelling Variations